AdobeDocs/experience-manager-cloud-service.ja-JP/help/assets/accessibility.md

 * Compile a list of enhancements done in the last ~1 year.
 * Showcase a few prominent use cases (search?) in a screencast.
-* Top-level actions supported, such as clickable UI elements, keyboard shortcuts, popup dialogs, etc.
+* Top-level actions supported, such as clickable UI elements, keyboard shortcuts, popup dialogs, and so on.
 * List all UIs that are keyboard navigable.
-* Unified list of the product tasks supported, such as, search assets, download assets, add or editing metadata, use DM Viewers, etc.
+* Unified list of the product tasks supported, such as, search assets, download assets, add or editing metadata, use DM Viewers, and so on.
 * Do we need to add support matrix of user tasks with browser and screen reader combinations.
 Everything may not work in all browsers and/or using all screen readers.
 * Any exceptions that users should be aware of.
 It may help to call out (it may be done in ACR) what tasks are NOT supported.
 * CTAs – what's next and more info from the team: